Where is the closest Four Wheel Campers showroom to me?

 Yes, we do require our customers to remove the basic “one piece” plastic bed liners (if your truck has one).
 Removal is very simple and usually requires no tools.
 Our unique design of attaching the camper to the inside of the truck bed with eye bolts and turnbuckles creates problems when a “one piece” plastic bed liner is present.
 A plastic liner would need to be cut to install the eye bolts, loading & unloading of the camper is much more difficult with a plastic liner in place, and the compressibility / slipperiness of the one piece plastic bed liners can cause the camper to shift around in the truck bed while traveling.
 If a bed liner is a must, we recommend using either a very thin rubber bed mat or a spray-in bed liner.
 Having either a thin rubber bed mat or the spray-on bed liner will also help to better keep the camper securely in place while traveling on rough roads.
 If your truck has plastic bed rail covers, those can be left in place.
 The camper will not sit on or touch the bed rails of your truck.
 For the most part, the only portion of the camper touching your truck bed will be the floor of the camper.

 How long does it take to get my camper once I’ve placed the order?

-Typically we can get a new camper built in 12+ weeks from the date you place your order, but production times do vary depending on the time of year.
+Typically we can get a new camper built in 10 – 20 weeks from the date you place your order, depending on the time of year.
 We are really busy in the early Spring through the Summer of each year.
-It is always best to plan ahead and get your new camper on order approx. 3 months before you will actually need it.
-Feel free to call us if you would like to know what our current production times are.
-If you can order your new camper in the Fall or the Winter, that is ideal for our production team because it helps to steady out the production flow throughout the year.
-But anytime of the year is a good time to order a Four Wheel Camper!
+Please call your local or closest dealer or your sales representative to see what current productions time are today.
+It is always best to plan ahead and get your new camper on order approx. 3 – 4 months before you will actually need it.
+Some dealers carry inventory (have campers in stock), so it’s always a good idea to ask if they have any inventory at the same time.

 What is the “Thermal Pack” option?